khoint5304/synchronization-problems/README.md

 }
 ```

-In the example above, 2 threads are scheduled to run concurrently.
+In the example above, 2 threads are allowed to run concurrently.
 To promote the occurrence of the ABA problem, the main thread calls `stack.pop(true)` with `Sleep(200)` to suspend its execution, allowing other threads to run.
-Before interleaving the main thread, the local pointer variable `head_ptr` and `next_ptr` points to `40` and `30`, respectively.
-We can assume that while the main thread is sleeping, the second one completes its operations (2 `pop`s and 1 `push`), transforms the stack into `[10, 20, 40]` and deallocates the memory of the node `30`.
+Before interleaving the main thread, the local pointer variable `head_ptr` and `next_ptr` point to `40` and `30`, respectively.
+We can assume that while the main thread is sleeping, the second one completes all of its operations (2 `pop`s and 1 `push`), transforms the stack into `[10, 20, 40]` and deallocates the memory of the node `30`.
 Afterwards, the main thread resumes its execution, where the method call `_head_ptr.compare_exchange_weak(head_ptr, next_ptr)` returns `true` (since the top of the stack is still `40`).
 It then sets `next_ptr` (which is a pointer to `30`) as the top of the stack.
 But since this memory is deallocated, it is unsafe to perform the assignment.
-Thus running the program above will randomly crash at the line `stack.assert_valid();`
+Thus running the program above will randomly crash at the line `stack.assert_valid()`.

 It is worth noticing that since the memory pointed by `next_ptr` may not be touched anyway after deallocation, assigning `next_ptr` in the main thread still appears to work correctly (in this example, we have to clear a flag `valid` to mark the node as deallocated).
 Accessing freed memory is undefined behavior: this may result in crashes, data corruption or even just silently appear to work correctly.